 The first claimed link between the Measles-Mumps-Rubella/MMR vaccine and autism was originally stated by Andrew Wakefield, a surgeon and medical researcher.
 Although the results of the study were later discredited, many parents still claim to have seen a dramatic change in their child shortly after he/she received the immunization.
 Some concerns don't just come with the possibility of autism, but also allergies, asthma and ADHD.
 Be sure to check out the resources listed below that may be helpful in your search for answers.

-Despite not having scientific evidence that vaccines cause autism, there are some alarming adverse effects listed that are said to be the result of receiving a vaccination.
+Currently we do not having scientific evidence that vaccines cause autism, however there are some alarming adverse effects listed that are said to be the result of receiving a vaccination that could make it seem like it's possible.
 The CDC website lists DTaP side effects and MMR side effects, although said to be uncommon or rare, that includes seizures and permanent brain damage.

 Many children with autism frequently have seizure disorders and isn’t it probable that one of the underlying causes of autism is permanent brain damage?
 My other question is that if they can’t directly attribute the cause or triggering of autism symptoms to something else, then how can they be certain the trigger isn’t a vaccination?